Skip to content

 co2s = pyco2.sys(opt_k_carbonic=3, opt_total_borate=2)

-All settings arguments must be single scalar values.
+All settings arguments must be single, scalar, integer values.

 Convert to different temperatures and/or pressures